What’s On for Half Term in Sussex

 DROP OFF Two-day Filmmaking workshop for kids, Depot, Lewes, Tues 28 & Wed 29 May

-This handy half term course guides 8-14 year olds through the filmmaking process.
+This handy half term course guides 8-14 year olds or 13 – 18 year olds through the filmmaking process.
 They’ll spend one day planning and filming and a second day editing in Depot’s Edit Suite.
 Both days run from 10:00 to 15:00 and the total cost is £90.
 All participants must bring a smart phone, tablet or video camera.
-You can book ahead too for a four-day summer course in Aug for 8-12s.
+Fancy it yourself?
+You can book the same course as an adult.

 Pop Divas Live!
 The Capitol, Horsham, Wed 29 May